TO: Parents of Planet Earth

 I also started to look around and see where I could raise my voice for change.
 Last December a friend who read my book, Jim, introduced me (on social media) to Greta Thunberg.
 Together Jim and I started following her.
 She was striking for climate action.
 Many school children across Australia, and then the world, were starting to follow her example.
 Then, in December, Greta made her speech to the UN climate talks in Poland.
 In one minute she managed to capture the sheer urgency of what the world is facing – and put a call out to everyone to raise their voices by coming out on Fridays.

 That following Friday Jim and I decided we would answer her call.
 It seemed the most natural thing in the world to go on climate strike.
 We didn’t think for a minute we were “too old”.
 As parents who care we wanted to be the answer to that call.
 For me, with young boys, I felt it only right that I should stand on their behalf.
 After all, it is my own lifestyle, my inaction and my generation that has caused this mess.
 Sure, my boys will join when they can, but why should they stand in the cold, miss school and shoulder such a heavy burden?
 When they can’t, I will.

-That was 12 weeks ago.
-Each week we carry out our #FridaysForFuture strike for climate justice outside the Irish Parliament.
+That was 24 weeks ago.
+Each week we carry out our #FridaysForFuture strike for climate justice outside the Irish Parliament and in Maynooth.
 Every week our numbers grow: groups of students, teachers, religious, politicians, grandparents, mothers with prams, city workers on lunch break.
 It is a wonderful eclectic mix of humanity.
 We greet each other in a spirit of inter-generational embrace.
 We realise that we need each other.
 That we are all the climate generation now.